NStrijbosch/hub-module-notes/docs/motors.md

 *  __duty_cycle__ [int](data_types.md#int) percentage of a cycle for which the signal is high.
 Value in range -100 ...
 100.

+### sample-code: turn on motor connected to port A
 ``` python
 from hub import port
 from utime import sleep_ms